ruby-rdf/rdf-ldp/IMPLEMENTATION.md

 ### 5.2.4 HTTP PUT

-- __5.2.4.1__: [IGNORED SHOULD] Server updates resources without regard for type.
-Handling of containment triples is planned development [TODO]
+- __5.2.4.1__: Responds with 409 when attempting to write containment triples that do not already exist.
 - __5.2.4.2__: See: __5.2.3.11__.